RBSC/MultiController/ROM/readme_roms.txt

 Sunrise IDE ROM is copyright by Sunrise for MSX.

-One of the ROMs contain the latest Alphe version of Nextor that supports DSK image emulation.
+One of the ROMs contains the latest Alpha version of Nextor that supports DSK image emulation.

 See the readme.txt file for more info.